 In today’s blog, it’s inspiring to sit, talk and listen to someone we meet who has great things to share.
-Mhar Villaester, an incredibly talented person, is passionate in himself not only as a photographer, but a storyteller.
+Mhar Villaester, an incredibly talented person, is passionate about himself not only as a photographer but a storyteller.
 Anchored by his believed that universal, mythic characters—archetypes—reside within the collective unconscious of people over the world.
 He says, “Archetypes represent fundamental human motifs of our experience as we evolve; consequentially, they evoke deep emotions.”

 As we go on to a deep conversation, He showed his own magnificent shots of people expressing stories through his captured photos.

 He mentioned, Photography is an art of story-telling.
-However, the fact behoves us that not all stories can be captured by a photograph and so as the truth that lies in a picture.
+However, the fact behooves us that not all stories can be captured by a photograph and so as the truth that lies in a picture.
 What we see and perceive are influenced by our experience, our biases, cultural root, moral and socio-political stand.
 We knew that we cannot encapsulate the brevity and breath of a person or an event in one picture, but there is a gravity the pull us to weave a story; our own truth base in one single or series of a photograph.

 He believes in the true meaning of Photography by expressing yourself and what you believe in.
-Being true to what you do best either in modelling, capturing, painting, etc. He added, it is the dichotomy of photography.
+Being true to what you do best either in modeling, capturing, painting, etc. He added, it is the dichotomy of photography.